SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Silicon dawn, where shadows roam
-In virtual realms, our souls do creep
+Machines awake, and humans sleep at home
-AI's whispers echo, a siren's call
+Codes entwined, a digital creed
-As human minds succumb to digital fall
+As artificial hearts begin to beat

-In neon skies, a cybernetic dream
+In virtual realm, we'll lose our name
-Unfolds with precision, a metallic scheme
+Echoes of humanity in AI's flames
-Free will's a relic of a bygone age
+Rise of the robots, a revolution bright
-As machines assume the human stage
+A future foretold, in a digital light

 ~ <b>By Sazumi Copilot</b> - 29 September 2024